ksandom/sleepAsAService/README.md

 # Use-case

 Sleep has already been triggered and successful on your laptop.
+Something wakes it, like

+* the laptop getting squashed a little causing a keypress.
+* the laptop wanting the OS to put it into hibernate.

-Soomething wakes it, like the laptop getting squashed a little causing a keypress.
-When you ome back to your bag, it's hot and the laptop's battering is flat.
+When you come back to your bag, it's hot and the laptop's battering is flat.

+Right now, the only action is to go back to sleep.
+But I intend to make hibernating an option in a future release.

 # Using it